-- The sugar is the same no matter its original plant source or growing practice.
-Sugar – whether from sugarbeets or sugar cane, or from sugar crops grown using conventional, biotech or organic methods – is pure and natural and has the same nutritional value, composition and wholesomeness.
+Sugar is a carbohydrate.
+It’s in every fruit and vegetable, but it is in its highest concentration in sugarbeets and sugarcane.
+The sugar from sugarbeets and sugarcane is the same.
+Sugar – whether from sugarbeets or sugar cane, or from sugar crops grown using conventional, biotech or organic methods – has the same nutritional value and composition.